 It’s always okay, in my opinion, to tell an adult about something that’s going on.

-For instance, if the youngster hurries down the stairs and exclaims, “My brother won’t share with me,” you can remark, “Your brother won’t share with you, and you’re not happy with that.”
+If the child hurries down the stairs and exclaims, “My brother won’t share with me,” you can say “Your brother won’t share with you, and you’re not happy with that.”
 You wanted to inform me.
 Tell me what you can do to make him aware that you don’t agree.”

-This immediately shifts the youngster into problem-solving mode, allowing you to leave the “manager” role behind.
+This immediately shifts the child into problem-solving mode, allowing you to leave the “manager” role behind.

 Now the child may inquire about what they can do, and you can respond by saying something like this: